top of page

 Simply put, we collect oyster shells from restaurants--which previously threw them away and then paid someone to take them to landfills--and put that important resource back into the water so they can help new oysters grow.

-ACF contracts with Hanna E. C. O. Systems to collect shells from restaurants and deliver them to a large property where they are stay outside for six months to cure.
-The Program has an Advisory Committee (see below) that decides when and where to place the shells.
+ACF contracts with Hanna E. C. O. Systems to collect shells from restaurants that sell oystes on the half-shell and deliver them to a large property owned by the Alabama Department of Conservation and Natural Resources where they sit outside for at least six months to cure.
+The Program has an Advisory Committee (see below) that decides when and where to place shells.
 An oyster shell is the preferred habitat of oyster babies (larvae) to settle on as juveniles (spat) to form new reefs.

 • What benefits do oysters have?